 Adjusted issue price.
 The adjusted issue price of a debt instrument at the beginning of the first accrual period is its issue price.
 The adjusted issue price at the beginning of any subsequent accrual period is the sum of the issue price and all of the OID includible in income before that accrual period minus any payment previously made on the instrument, other than a payment of qualified stated interest.

 Yield to maturity (YTM).
-The yield to maturity is generally shown on the face of the bond or in the literature you receive from your broker.
-If you do not have this information, consult your broker or tax advisor.
-In general, the YTM is the discount rate that, when used in computing the present value of all principal and interest payments, produces an amount equal to the issue price.
+In general, the YTM is the discount rate that, when used in computing the present value of all principal and interest payments, produces an amount equal to the issue price of the bond.